IrisDuMutel/ATIMini40_software/README.md

 - DAQ_acquire_Voltages_GUI.py: Launches ATIMini40_GUI.ui, which allows easier configuration of the instrument and data log.
 Working using QTimer 1 ms

+- DAQ_acquire_Voltages_GUI2.py: Launches ATIMini40_GUI.ui, which allows easier configuration of the instrument and data log.
+Trying to avoid using yet another timer.
+NOT WORKING

 Commands used in these scripts can be found (with additional examples) in the [Keysight 34970A Command reference manual](https://documentation.help/Keysight-34970A-34972A/)